WNBA investigation into domestic-abuse allegations against Storm All-Star Natasha Howard remains ongoing

-Two days after domestic-abuse allegations were made against Storm All-Star forward Natasha Howard by her wife, the team and the WNBA declined further comment as the league continued its investigation.
+Two days after domestic-abuse allegations were made public against Storm All-Star forward Natasha Howard by her wife, the team and the WNBA declined further comment as the league continued its investigation.

 Jacqueline Howard on Saturday morning posted videos and screen shots of text conversations with Natasha Howard and some Storm staff members, accusing Natasha of domestic abuse.